tinyfpga/TinyFPGA-Bootloader/README.md

 +-----+-------------------+------+
 ```

-**NOTE: Even though the read and write fields are two bytes long, the current bootloader only supports read and write lengths of up to 16 bytes.
-It will crash if larger lengths are used.**

 The `Access SPI` command executes a transfer with the SPI flash.
 SPI flash commands can have two phases:
 1. Write phase.
 Command opcode, address, and potentially data are shifted out the SPI master to the SPI flash.
 2. Read phase.
 Data is shifted from the SPI flash to the SPI master.